- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1.: The homepage of Onco-STS.
 Purple arrows denote some functional areas of the page.
-Figure S2.
 A project record view with its attributes and all the samples included in it along with their basic properties.
 Figure S3.
 Form for new sample submission.
 Figure S4.
 A sample record view with its properties, links to source and projects it belongs to, and links the six next generation experiments and their sub-sections.
 The ongoing step for each experiment is show on the experiment progress bar.
 Figure S5.
 Whole Genome Sequencing table connected with the Sequencing, Sequencing Data, Library, Alignment, Analysis, Lane and Quality Control tables.
 Figure S6.
 Whole Exome Sequencing table connected with the Sequencing, Sequencing Data, Library, Alignment, Analysis, Capture Protocol, Lane and Quality Control tables.
 Figure S7.
 RNA Sequencing table connected with the Sequencing, Sequencing Data, Library, Alignment, Analysis, Lane and Quality Control tables.
 Figure S8.
 SNP array table connected with the Array, Data, Analysis and Quality Control tables.
 Figure S9. mRNA microarrays Array table connected with the Array, Data, Analysis and Quality Control tables.
 Figure S10.
 Array-Comparative Genomic Hybridization Array table connected with the Genomic Hybridization, Data and Analysis tables.
 Figure S11.
 The entire database schema of the Onco-STS.
 (PDF 6 MB)

 Authors’ original submitted files for images